What is palliative care?

 What is specialist palliative care?

 Specialist palliative care services provide consultative or ongoing care for people living with life-limiting illness.
 The specialist service builds on the palliative approach adopted by primary health providers.
-Specialist palliative care delivers a higher level of expertise in complex symptom control, loss, grief and bereavement.
+Specialist palliative care delivers a higher level of expertise in complex symptom control, grief, loss and bereavement.

 Specialist palliative care teams usually include doctors, nurses, social workers, occupational, speech and physiotherapists, counsellors or psychologists and volunteers.
-Community teams (doctors, nurses, social workers, other allied health professionals and volunteers), based in Hobart, Launceston and Burnie will also visit people at home in the towns and country in their regions.
+Community teams based in Hobart, Launceston and Burnie will visit people at home.
 Liaison staff work in the Royal Hobart Hospital, Launceston General Hospital and NW General Hospital.
 The teams are part of the Tasmanian Health Service.

 Other home based services (community nurses, GPs and other community based services) continue to provide regular services, linking with specialist palliative care to ensure a person’s needs are being met.